wes-brooks/maryam-study-design/README.md

+#Study design

-#Study design\nThis repository contains code to run the Genetic Algorithm to design the composition of the control group in a liver transplantation study.
+This repository contains code to run the Genetic Algorithm to design the composition of the control group in a liver transplantation study.